 The Colorado Chapter of the ACFE supports the education of Collegiate Accounting and Criminal Justice students who aspire to become Certified Fraud Examiners (CFEs).

 Each year, the Colorado Chapter of the Association of Certified Fraud Examiners accepts applications for academic scholarships for the upcoming school year.
-Scholarships awarded are paid directly to the student's academic institution.
-We begin accepting scholarship applications in the fall (one year prior to the award term period) with the submission deadline occuring approximately February 1st (again prior to the school term award period).
+Scholarships awarded are paid directly to the student’s academic institution.
+We begin accepting scholarship applications in the fall (one year prior to the award term period) with the submission deadline occurring at the end of March (again prior to the school term award period).

-The Colorado Chapter of the Association of Certified Fraud Examiners (COCFE) is accepting applications for academic scholoarships, in the amount of $2,000 each, to be awarded for the 2017-2018 academic year.
+The Colorado Chapter of the Association of Certified Fraud Examiners (COCFE) is accepting applications for academic scholarships at a minimum amount of $2,000 each, to be awarded for the 2023 – 2024 academic year.

 The following persons are not eligible for the CO-ACFE Scholarship: